 "My mom was a gangbanger," he says.
 "She wore makeup to cover her tattoos.
 But when she took off all her makeup?
 She had the Mi Vida Loca dots, a cross on her forehead, one on her lip.
 And then the dots on her fingers — they meant putting in work for your gang.
 My mom was certified for reals.
 I never asked.
 [But] no matter how messed up you were, she'd always make sure you came inside and had something to eat.
 Friends, relatives, family members … We took care of her until her last day."

 * * *

-It's Thursday night and the Open Space meeting room is half-filled with folks from all walks—kids, adults.
-Like an AA meeting but younger.
+It's Thursday night and the Open Space meeting room is half-filled with folks from all walks — kids, adults.
+Like an AA meeting but youthful.
 Most are seated at long tables, painting.
-There's live music, one folkster offers solo acoustic renditions of Sound of Music chestnuts.
+There's live music, one folkster offers acoustic renditions of Sound of Music chestnuts.

 Church member Citizen Klown mans a table filled with paints and canvases, free to use, donations accepted.
 Klown's a skilled graffiti artist who's genuinely happy to be here.

 "This is a place to paint and create," he says.

 We talk about Ray.
 Klown hints that Ray's past sometimes returns to haunt him.
 "He doesn't see it," he shrugs.
 "He's been through a lot."

 Ray learned much about painting from Klown.
 Were in the same graffiti crew, Lost Souls, LS.
 They've known each other for years and Ray looks up to him.
 They both slung drugs too, back in the day.

 Tucson might still offer Ray the trashed husk of his former life.
 His old leftovers, out there on 12th Avenue.
 He can’t go back, so he says.